lyntier/kamadoori.github.io/source/_posts/unity-struggles.md

 - They are (usually) compatible between the two assets
 - You can get them on so many different websites it's actually laughable

 One interesting one for me is trying to develop a game with PSX style limitations to it.
 Affine texture mapping, vertex warping, dithering, color depth reduction, all that good stuff.
 One massive issue I run into with both engines is the complete lack of support for hard edge shadows which seems so extremely silly to me.
-Unity of course has a solution int he Asset store and PFFFTTTT-
+Unity of course has a solution in the Asset store and PFFFTTTT-

 ![](/img/unity-struggles/money.png)

 Yeah.
 I'm not spending that.
 It also only works with the Universal Rendering Pipeline.
 There aren't too many PSX games with stencil shadows but it's still an effect I absolutely adore.
 I guess using a shadow circle around the character would have to do.
 I think it can be done rather easily: cast a light on a separate layer on a mesh that's also on that layer, make the mesh invisible but the shadow cast not.
 I think that's feasible at least.

 So that kinda leaves me inbetween a rock and a hard place.
 I'm not adept with shaders, and learning to be would take a long time.
 Especially considering the difference in dialect between Godot's shading language and Unity's, and how both of these relate to GLSL/HLSL.
 Just working with Unity puts me in a sour mood, but at least I get to watch Interstellar today.

+*rev. 2023/07/13: spelling fix*